6 Factors That Will be Considered When Designing a Septic System That Meets Your Property’s Needs

 • Regular maintenance and inspections to avoid untreated effluent escaping

-• Tackling septic tank and drainfield repairs promptly when issues arise
+• Tackling septic tank and drain field repairs promptly when issues arise

 Additionally, choosing environmentally friendly technologies or materials during installation can further reduce the septic system's footprint.